What is a Design System

 Creating a Design System that fit your organization

-When creating a new design system, many look to the top design systems currently available, such as Google Design, Shopify, Apple, etc. What many fail to realize is that the design system used by the largest tech companies are often out of reach for smaller-scale companies, simply because companies like Google and Apple have a nearly unlimited amount of resources (money, time, maintenance team) to pool into their design systems.
+When creating a new design system, many look to the top design systems currently available, such as Google Design, Shopify, Apple, etc. What many fail to realize is that the design system used by the largest tech companies is often out of reach for smaller-scale companies, simply because companies like Google and Apple have a nearly unlimited amount of resources (money, time, maintenance team) to pool into their design systems.
 While these systems are impressive, they are often not realistic for an average-sized company, nor are they necessary.